pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

 Followed  Relationship [miqaedb:/System/Event/request_approved#create]
 ```

-Once again we have no _AutomationRequest\_Approved_ method, so we terminate this Event-driven chain at this point.
+Once again we have no _AutomationRequest\_Approved_ method, so we terminate this Event-initiated chain at this point.

 ### Event: request_starting